dmarron/virdetect/README.md

 java -Xmx4G -cp picard-1.92.jar:sam-1.92.jar:makeRTable.jar makeRTable <sample_name> <virus_name> STAR_virus.Aligned.out.sam viralRTable.txt
 ```
 Then, use R to run the commands in plotTable.R in the scripts folder on the produced viralRTable.txt.
-These commands will plot the coverage of the virus strain given by the
+These commands will plot the coverage of the virus strain given by the parameter <virus_name>.
-parameter <virus_name>.
-Make sure that the <sample_name> parameter is the same as was used for
-the countStarViralAlignments step above.

 ## Masking custom genomes